 SCRA Interest and Fee Benefits

-Active duty military can receive a huge break from high interest rate debts.
-The SCRA limits interest rates on pre-active duty debts to 6%, regardless of the current interest rate.
+Active-duty military members can receive a huge break from high-interest-rate debts.
+The SCRA limits interest rates on pre-active-duty debts to 6%, regardless of the current interest rate.

 Reducing the interest rate to 5% on that same credit card with a $5,000 balance and monthly payments of $200 would lower the total interest paid to just $291.14, and cut the repayment time to 27 months.

-On top of protection from high interest rates, the SCRA protects against credit-damaging actions like foreclosure, repossession, and evictions.
+On top of protection from high interest rates, the SCRA protects against credit-damaging actions such as foreclosure, repossession, and evictions.

 Which Military Members Qualify for SCRA Perks